 - 3.1.
 The SCADA RTU is composed of three subsystems: (1) analog, (2) status, and (3) control. - 3.2.
 Analog Subsystem: Analog Data is typically gathered from Intelligent Electronic Devices (IEDs) or transducers.
 IEDs include Electronic Meters and microprocessor relays.
 Communication to various IEDs shall be serial, via DNP3 or Modbus protocols.
 If transducers are used, CNP will determine the transducer electrical requirements.
 See Table 1 for acceptable transducer models.
 Meter test switches are required for the transducer current and voltage connections.
 The Customer shall provide an electrical relaying and metering one-line diagram of the proposed Customer-owned substation for review by CNP. - 3.2.1.
 Customer Substation Analog Telemetry Requirements - 3.2.1.1.
 Kilovolts for each substation bus, AØ - 3.2.1.2.
 Megawatts for each line position, 3Ø - 3.2.1.3.
 Megavars for each line position, 3Ø - 3.2.1.4.
-Megawatts for each substation load, 3Ø - 3.2.1.5.
-Megavars for each substation load, 3Ø - 3.2.2.
+Megawatts for each substation load and/or substation transmission level transformer, 3Ø - 3.2.1.5.
+Megavars for each substation load and/or substation transmission level transformer, 3Ø - 3.2.2.
 CNP will require the following additional analog data from a Generating facility: - 3.2.2.1.
 Generator terminal voltage for each generator bus, A phase only - 3.2.2.2.
 Megawatts (net preferred) for each generator unit, 3Ø - 3.2.2.3.
 Megavars (net preferred) for each generator unit, 3Ø - 3.2.2.4.
 Frequency for each generator unit - 3.2.2.5.
 Data from the plant electrical load EPS meters (watts, vars, watt-hour from each meter) - 3.3.
 Status Subsystem: The status subsystem of the SCADA RTU shall consist of the following. - 3.3.1.
 Status of selected transmission voltage circuit breakers or other devices directly affecting the CNP electrical system, as determined by CNP RTO.
-Status shall be derived from either an isolated auxiliary "a" contact in the breaker or monitoring a trip coil of the breaker.
-Refer to Figure 3 for Breaker Status Connections. - 3.3.2.
+Status shall be derived from either an isolated auxiliary "a" contact in the breaker or - monitoring a trip coil of the breaker.
+Refer to Figure 1 for Breaker Status Connections. - 3.3.2.
 Indication of low voltage and battery charger failure is required for the 130 VDC battery system(s).
 Typical charger alarms include the following: low voltage, high voltage, loss of AC input, and loss of charger.
 All these indications shall be combined so that an occurrence of any one of these shall cause a single battery alarm (normally open contact) to the SCADA RTU. - 3.3.3.
 SCADA Close Inhibit (SCI) indication is required of breakers controlled by SCADA whenever a lockout relay can inhibit breaker closure by SCADA.
 A dry, normally open, contact from that relay shall be supplied for SCI indication.
 Indication contacts from all lockout relays shall be wired in parallel for a single indication in the SCADA cabinet, see Figure 1. - 3.3.4.
-Indication of Carrier Tester (CAR) or Pilot (PIL) relaying failure.
+Indication of Carrier Tester (CAR) or Pilot (PIL) relaying failure. - 3.3.5.
+Indication for the loss of a potential to a line relay (PT1) that could cause a misoperation of the zone relaying under high load conditions.
+This alarm is typically generated by a contact from the line relay.
+Indications from separate relays will be combined for a single alarm.